 Frisk protested.
 They were almost killed.
 The Underground was being relocated to who knows where, and she still couldn’t talk to her mom and dad?
 They couldn’t even see their grandchildren?
 Asgore was at least carrying her across his back, so she waved at them.
 It was all she could do.
 But.
 This is bunk!

 “Fellow monsters!”
-Asgore yelled out.
+King Asgore yelled out.
 “We are heading for the cliff.
 Keep the yelling down to a minimum.”
 Of course, he had to yell to address them.
 “Pass on this news down the line, and into the mountain.
 Also, please, if you are a faster monster, help others behind you.
 That wall of flame is still going, and every life saved is important.”
-He started to head up the cliff with Frisk still pouting behind him.
+He started to head up the cliff with Frisk still pouting on him.

 “They won’t hurt anyone,” Frisk pleaded.
 “Really, you too, Toriel?”